davidsyuenmath/HRmod/README.md

 ## A family of programs that compute eigenvalues by restriction to a modular curve.

-Six programs.
-Hecke Restriction programs (BPHR, GQHR, BPTp2HR, GQTp2HR, TwHR, GritMonHR) using mod arithmetic, and helpers MakeWHJF, FindBPEcombo.
+Seven programs.
+Hecke Restriction programs (BPHR, GQHR, BPTp2HR, GQTp2HR, TwHR, GritMonHR, GQHRbadprime) using mod arithmetic, and helpers MakeWHJF, FindBPEcombo.

 * Implements speed up theorems.
 * T2 versions of GQ and BP, but not Tw.